 Install (Docker Compose)

 ChannelWatch ships as a multi-arch Docker image and is designed to run as a single container managed by Docker Compose.
-This page covers everything you need to go from zero to a running instance.
+This is the primary supported install path today.

 Prerequisites